Bikes · Resale guide

 Essential Checks

-- Cold engine test — Visit the seller without prior notice.
-A scooter that struggles to start cold, requires excessive cranking, or emits unusual smoke indicates potential underlying engine issues.
+- Cold Engine Test: Visit the seller without prior notice and ask them to start the scooter from cold.
+Hard starting, excessive smoke, or unusual noises indicate potential engine issues.

-- Check exhaust smoke — Observe the exhaust smoke: white smoke can indicate a head gasket issue (rare for scooters), blue smoke means it’s burning oil, and black smoke suggests a rich fuel mixture.
+- Check Exhaust Smoke: When the engine is running, observe the exhaust smoke.
+White smoke can indicate a head gasket issue, blue smoke means it’s burning oil, and thick black smoke suggests a rich fuel mixture.

 Insider Checks

-THE STEERING HEAD BEARING TEST: Stand directly in front of the scooter, grab both ends of the handlebar firmly, and try to rock the front wheel forward and backward (don’t turn it side to side).
-If you feel any “clunk” or a distinct “notch” in the steering, it means the steering head bearings are worn.
-This can cause dangerous wobbling at higher speeds and costs ₹1,000-₹2,500 to fix.
-Missed cost: ₹1,000-₹2,500.
+THE STEERING HEAD BEARING TEST Stand in front of the Ntorq, grab both ends of the handlebar, and rock the front wheel gently forward and backward (not side to side).
+If you feel any distinct “clunk” or a “notch” in the steering, the steering head bearings are likely worn.
+This causes instability and wobble at higher speeds, making it dangerous.
+Fixing it usually costs ₹1,000-₹2,500 at an authorized shop.

 Common Scams to Watch For (India 2026)

-Engine Swap: Some unscrupulous sellers replace a blown original engine with a cheaper, used one from another scooter.
-Ensure the engine number stamped on the block matches the one on the RC.
-Also, look for mismatched paint or excessive newness on the engine block compared to the rest of the scooter.
+Engine Swap: This happens when the original engine blows and is replaced with a cheaper, used one from another Ntorq.
+Always ensure the engine number on the engine block matches the one on the RC.
+Look for paint differences between the engine and the rest of the chassis, which could indicate a swap.

-Non-Matching Insurance / Zero Claim Bonus Discrepancy: Always ask to see the scooter’s insurance policy.
-If the seller claims the scooter has never been in an accident and has a “zero depreciation” or “zero claim bonus” policy, but the insurance history shows previous claims, they are likely hiding undisclosed accident damage.
+Non-Matching Insurance / Zero Claim Bonus Discrepancy: Ask to see the insurance policy.
+If the seller claims a “zero claim bonus” but the scooter shows signs of repair or accident, they might be hiding previous claims.
+This could affect your future premiums and indicates undisclosed damage.

 Seller’s Guide — How to Maximize Your TVS Ntorq 125 Resale